-Battery Box
+Battery Covers

-WARNING: It is important that the battery box lid, on vehicles fitted with H7 batteries or the battery cover and battery positive terminal cover, on vehicles fitted with an H8 battery, must be replaced after any conversions to the battery positive terminal.
-If the battery lid/cover is missing or damaged, a replacement part must be ordered and fitted.
+WARNING: It is important that the battery positive terminal cover should be replaced after any conversions to the battery.
+If the battery cover is missing or damaged, a replacement part must be ordered and fitted.
 It is recommended to check fitment as part of a quality control process.
-See figure E278335 in the BMS later in this section of the BEMM.
+See figure E278335 rev2 in the BMS later in this section of the BEMM.